Career Development Support Making a Lasting Impact

 Tyrice Walker ’21 recalls that his involvement with the ICG began as an accident – or more so, an act of kindness.
 Shortly after transferring to Thomas More as a sophomore, Tyrice says one day he noticed a woman struggling outside of the cafeteria.
 “She had this huge, long folding table,” Walker says, adding, with a laugh, “It did not look like a winnable scenario.”

 Walker, then a 6’4’’ guard for Saints men’s basketball, stopped to offer his help.
 “The next thing I know, I’m checking people in, passing out tickets,” Walker says.
-He ended up staying for the entire event.
+He ended up staying for an entire event.
 The woman he had stopped to help was Samantha Palmer, then coordinator of career planning for the ICG.
 The connection Walker made that day, forged through kindness, would later pay off with an opportunity to join the ICG in an official capacity as one of its first career ambassadors.

 The goal for the career ambassadors was simple – to tap into the talents of a standout group of students to help market and support ICG services for the Thomas More community.
 The ambassadors supported the ICG during campus events, helped manage Handshake* (an online job board platform), created content for the ICG’s social media accounts, and conducted peer reviews for students seeking help with their resumes.